alkoclick/alkoclick.github.io/words/Koga Miyata Roadspeed 1999.md

 ## Bike components

 Frame number seems to be: H970614.
 See this extremely blurry [pic](media/IMG_20250830_203801066.jpg).
-The bike originally sported mostly Ultegras acroos the board, but I fitted it with some aftermarket Dura Aces that I got on marktplaats.
+The bike originally sported mostly Ultegras across the board, but I fitted it with some aftermarket Dura Aces that I got on marktplaats.

 * Frame size is 56 cm
 * Wheels are unknown shimano ultegra